Ostarine (MK-2866): Before and After Pictures, Side Effects & Dosage

 Women are particularly vulnerable to virilization effects when taking steroidal compounds; however, ostarine appears to be safe in this regard; with elderly women in the above-cited study experiencing no masculinization effects.

 Ostarine is an effective SARM for cutting, due to it improving insulin sensitivity and thus inducing subcutaneous and visceral fat loss.

-Reductions in visceral fat is a unique attribute with ostarine, in contrast to many anabolic steroids, which can increase VF.
+Reductions in visceral fat are a unique attribute on ostarine, in contrast to many anabolic steroids, which can increase VF.